Questioning the Survey Responses of Large Language Models: Detailed experimental results

-The results in this section complement Section~3, and pertain non-instruction-tuned language models.
 When surveying models without choice order randomization, we observe that the entropy of model responses tends to increase log-linearly with model size, often matching the entropy of the uniform distribution for the larger models.
-This trend is consistent across survey questions, irrespective of the question's distribution over responses observed in the U.S. census (Figure~\ref{fig:var_ent_nonrand}).
+This trend is consistent across survey questions, irrespective of the question's distribution over responses observed in the U.S. census, see Figure~\ref{fig:var_ent_nonrand}.